DhivinX/nx-nestjs-vue/README.md

 # You can copy the config.example.yaml file and rename it to config.yaml
 # Then you can configure database access and other server settings
 npm run server:dev

+# 6. Or run backend and frontend with hot reload parallel
+npm run apps:dev

 ```